roggii/Advanced-Material-Override-Add-on/README.md

 ## Description

-The Advanced Material Override addon provides dynamic material overrides with an exclude list in the Properties panel for Blender.
+The Advanced Material Override addon provides dynamic material overrides with an exclude list in the Material Properties panel for Blender.

 ## Features
 - Dynamically override materials for all objects in a scene.